 Just because you’re a nonprofit doesn’t mean you’re cash poor.
 In fact, some of the richest entities in the country are organizations with nonprofit status.
 Now some government officials in Boston want nonprofits in the city to contribute more to city coffers.

 As tax-exempt institutions, nonprofits don’t pay property taxes.
-That’s a big deal in Boston, where half the city’s relatively modest land mass is not subject to taxation, thanks to the big footprints of universities, medical centers and other nonprofits.
+That’s a big deal in Boston, where half the city’s relatively modest land mass is not subject to taxation, thanks to the big footprints of government entities, universities, medical centers and other nonprofits.
 Those enterprises make significant use of roads, transit, utilities and other city services, even though they don’t contribute much to their upkeep.

 Back in 2012, the city reached an agreement with four dozen of its largest nonprofits, asking them to contribute 25 percent of what they would otherwise owe in property taxes.
 Lots of cities and counties depend on such arrangements, known as payments in lieu of taxes, or PILOTs.

 By some measures, the program has worked well.
 Last year, the city collected $33.6 million in PILOTs, according to the Boston Municipal Research Bureau, an independent think tank.
 That’s more than double what it got in 2011, before the current arrangement started.